International Relations Theory II

 Asking Questions and Finding Answers: Methods and Approaches to IR

 The unit looks into the philosophy of social science and how debates about the study of international relations change the kind of questions we ask and the approaches we use to find responses to those questions.
-The unit will examine the utility of a variety of methods and approaches starting with training in how to use and critique statistical methods, through game theory, feminist approaches and t narrative approaches.
-The unit will culminate by asking you to reflect on what you think should be the point of studying international relations.
+The unit will examine the utility of a variety of methods and approaches, starting with training in how to use and critique statistical methods, through game theory, feminist approaches and narrative approaches.
+The unit will culminate in asking you to reflect on what you think should be the point of studying international relations.

-International Relations Theory 1
+International Relations Theory I

 This unit will examine the development of International Relations Theory throughout the twentieth century.
 The unit will look at the historically dominant traditions of realism, liberalism and Marxism and then explore contemporary critical theories such as feminism, postcolonialism, poststructuralism and social constructivism.
-The unit will focus on key debates between theories and connections to the historical development of the field of International Relations.
+The unit will focus on key debates between theories and connections, to the historical development of the field of International Relations.

 Manufacturing reality: Social Construction of Security

 The unit will analyse the processes and factors that shape public perception of security.
 In this unit, we will discuss why our understanding of security and insecurity varies through time and space.
-The unit will look at the role of media, propaganda, and ideology in social construction of security.
+The unit will look at the role of media, propaganda, and ideology in the social construction of security.

 Engaging the Humanities and Social Science: Interdisciplinary Learning and Practice